Child Care Policy, Strategy and Principles

 We will promote contact between children looked after, their families and who have played an important part in their lives (see Contact with Parents, Family and Friends Procedure and Supervised Contact and the Hertfordshire Contact Service Procedure).

 We will support the education of children looked after.
-Each child will have an Personal Education Plan and each school will have an appointed and trained Designated Teacher for Children in Public Care (please see Education of Children Looked After Procedure).
+Each child will have a Personal Education Plan and each school will have an appointed and trained Designated Teacher for Children in Public Care.
 Every effort will be made to maintain educational stability for a looked after child.
 Changes of school place will only be made after careful consideration of all the circumstances and in consultation with all relevant professionals, carers and the child.
 Placement changes will not be made in a period running up to or during examinations, except in an emergency.

 Every looked after child will have the opportunity to participate in 'out of school hours learning', including academic, cultural, sporting and leisure activities, to broaden their educational achievement and to promote confidence and self-esteem.

-We will support the health of children looked after (please see Health Care Assessments and Health Care Plans Procedure).
+We will support the health of children looked after.
 We will ensure that all looked after children are encouraged to have healthy lives and to make healthy choices, for example, by enabling each child to develop sporting and artistic skills and by encouraging each child to participate in a range of cultural and leisure activities.

 Through statutory health assessments and personal health plans, we will ensure that all outstanding issues relating to the child's physical or mental health are brought to the attention of the relevant health professionals promptly.